 In this stage, persona is realizing and expressing symptoms of a problem.
 They are trying to understand what the problem is and are becoming aware that there is an issue that needs to be resolve even though they haven’t fully identified the problem.

-Though they are trying to figure out what the problem is therefore a content that is geared towards educating and informing them more will suffice.
+Though they are trying to figure out what the problem is therefore a blog post/ informative content that is geared towards educating and informing them more will suffice.

-Content such as eBook download, guides, tutorials, template, research, opinion and insight will help inform and educate your persona at awareness stage more about the problem they are facing.
+Creating content such as eBook download, guides, tutorials, template, research, opinion, and insight will help inform and educate your persona at the awareness stage more about the problem they are facing.

 Here are examples of awareness stage contents